-This alongside research conducted by the EEF.
-Common barriers to learning for disadvantaged children can be: less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties a, an SEN need causing a barrier to reaching potential and attendance and punctuality issues.
-There may also be complex family situations that prevent children from flourishing.
+This, alongside research conducted by the EEF, highlights that some of the common barriers to learning for disadvantaged children can be: less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties, an SEN need causing a barrier to reaching potential and attendance and punctuality issues.
+There may also be complex family situations that prevent children from flourishing despite a range of invention or support networks.